wharfkit/website/src/lib/docs/ContractKit/ContractKit.md

 ---
 title: ContractKit (Factory)
-description: Class designed to streamline the process of creating Class instances.
+description: The Contract Kit is responsible for facilitating the creation of Contract instances through the load method.
 category: ContractKit
 published: true
 order: 1